FateEvent/python_for_data_science/Python_4_Dod/README.md

 ### Exercise 02

-Exercise 02 introduces the concept of [wrappers](https://realpython.com/primer-on-python-decorators/#simple-decorators-in-python) and asks us to create a wrapper limiting the number of possible calls to a functions.
+This exercise introduces the concept of [wrappers](https://realpython.com/primer-on-python-decorators/#returning-values-from-decorated-functions) and asks us to create a wrapper limiting the number of possible calls to a functions.

 When the number of calls gets over the limit, we are asked to print a message with the name and the location in memory of the function.
 To do this, I used respectively the `__name__` attribute to obtain the function name and the `id()` function to get its memory location in decimal numbers (converted to hexadecimal with the `hex()` function) as follows: